 In the stores, buy whole dill seeds instead of powder since oftentimes it may get adulterated with other spicy powders.
-The seeds can be stored in cool, dry, dark place inside airtight containers for many months and can be milled using hand-mill as and when required.
+The seeds can be stored in cool, dry, dark place inside airtight containers for many months and can be milled using handmill as and when required.
 Ground dill powder should be stored inside the refrigerator in airtight containers and should be used as early as possible since it loses flavor rather quickly.

 The sprigs of the dill weed have antiseptic, digestive, and carminative properties.

 The essential oil, eugenol, in the dill has been in therapeutic use as local anesthetic and antiseptic.
 Eugenol also has been found to reduce blood sugar levels in diabetics, however, further detailed studies required to establish its role.

 Dill oil, extracted from dill seeds, has been in use in traditional medicines as an antispasmodic, carminative, appetizer, digestive, disinfectant, to help increase breast milk secretion in nursing mothers and to relieve neurological symptoms like headaches and nervous irritability.
 Along with caraway, fennel, aniseed, it too is one of the most important ingredients in gripe water preparation.
 (Medical-disclaimer).

 Fresh dill weed should be washed thoroughly in the water in order to remove sand and dirt and to rid off any residual pesticides.
-In order to keep the fragrance and aromatic flavor intact, dill is generally added just before preparing recipes.
+To keep the fragrance and aromatic flavor intact, dill is generally added in the final moments of preparation.